SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/butte-creek/butte-2017-2020-individual-qc-checklist.md

 **Completeness of Record throughout timeframe:**

--   No sampling in 2019
+-   No dates for 2019 data
 -   More carcasses sampled in 2018 than in 2017 or 2020

 **Sampling Location:** Various sampling locations on Butte Creek.